-When a storm is coming, make sure your heating and cooling equipment is ready with these recommendations from Finch Air Conditioning & Heating Inc.
+When a storm is on its way, make sure your HVAC equipment is prepared with these recommendations from Finch Air Conditioning & Heating.

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically turn off your equipment if there’s a spike in the line voltage.
+Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically turn off your system if there’s a jump in the line voltage.
 Also, never to touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
+Confirm your outdoor equipment is installed on a concrete pad and properly secured to avoid the equipment from being launched in the air or washing away in a storm.
 If your area is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

-The well-being of you and your family should be priority, but if time will let you, shut off your HVAC system and cover the outdoor unit with a tarp.
-You must remove the tarp and any debris before you turn your system back on following a storm.
+The well-being of you and your family should be priority, but if time will let you, turn off your heating and cooling system and cover the outdoor unit with a tarp.
+You must remove the tarp and any debris before you turn your equipment back on after a storm.

 When the storm has passed, make sure the system is safe before powering it back on.
-First, confirm there are no indications of damage and clean any debris from around the equipment.
-Call Finch Air Conditioning & Heating Inc for an inspection if there is any damage or flooding to the unit.
-Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the unit or ductwork.
+First, confirm there are no indications of damage and clean any debris from around the system.
+Call Finch Air Conditioning & Heating for an inspection if there is any damage or flooding to the unit.
+Once you’ve had an inspection by a professional, turn the HVAC system back on immediately to help dry the home and avoid mold from getting into the unit or ductwork.